BenRoss92/reject_hash_method/reject.md

 ## Other Examples:

-* Finding and deleting all instances of a certain class:
+* Could find and delete all instances of a certain class:

 ```
 hash = {(Object.new)=>:symbol,'string'=>7}